A BRIEF HISTORY OF SINGAPORE

 The British established a new trading post at Singapore and it grew very rapidly.
 As well as Europeans, Malays, Chinese, Indians and Arabs came to live and work there.
 By 1824 the population had risen to 10,000.

 In 1826 Singapore was joined with Melaka and Penang to form the Straits Settlements.
 In 1867 Singapore became a Crown Colony ruled directly by the British government rather than the East India Company.
 By 1870 the population of Singapore had risen to 100,000.

 Many grand buildings were erected in Singapore in the 19th and early 20th centuries.
 Among them was the Victoria Theatre & Concert Hall, which was built in 1862.

 Several temples were built at that time including the Thian Hock Keng Temple, which was built in 1842.
-The Sri Marimman Temple was first built in 1823 but it was rebuilt in 1843.
+The Sri Mariamman Temple was first built in 1823 but it was rebuilt in 1843.
 The Sri Srinivasa Perumal Temple was built in 1855.
 The Leong San See Temple was built in 1917.
-The Sakaya Muni Buddha Gaya Temple was built in 1927.
+The Sakya Muni Buddha Gaya Temple was built in 1927.

 When the Suez canal was built in 1869 Singapore became even more important as a 'gateway' between Europe and eastern Asia.

 In the early 20th century Singapore continued to prosper.
 Huge amounts of rubber and tin from the region were exported from Singapore.
 Meanwhile Chinese immigrants continued to arrive.

 Then in January 1942 the Japanese conquered Malaysia.
 On 15 February 1942 Singapore was forced to surrender.
 The Japanese called Singapore Yonan, which means Light of the South but their rule was tyrannical.
 Thousands of Chinese Singaporeans were executed.

 However Japan surrendered in August 1945 and on 5 September 1945 the British re-occupied Singapore.